egebozdemir/elasmetrics/README.md

-# ElasMetrics - Elasticsearch Metrics Collector
+# Elas-Metrics | Elasticsearch Metrics Collector

 **Flexible, type-safe metrics collection from Elasticsearch to MySQL with Grafana visualization.**